hapax/hapax.github.io/assets/chandra.md

 - *White dwarf.* If the star weighs less than $10$ suns ($M < 10 M_\odot$), it will contract until the degeneracy pressure of the electrons in unspent nuclear fuel stops the collapse.
+  This is the fate of most stars in the universe.
 - *Neutron star.* If the star is between $10$ and $30$ solar masses ($10 M_\odot < M  < 30 M_\odot$), electron degeneracy pressure is not
   enough, and a more desparate gambit is required.
 Electrons and